onilabs/conductance/examples/chat/src/chat.app.md

 ### User name:

-We'll store the user name in an `Observable` variable, so that we can use Observable binding to keep the variable in sync with a HTML input - whenever one changes, the other will be updtated to match:
+We'll store the user name in an SYMBOL(mho:observable,Observable) variable, so that we can simply bind the variable to a HTML input element - whenever one changes, the other will be updtated to match:

     var username = Observable('<anon>');

 ### Incoming messages:

+#include res/lambda.html
+#include res/backtick.html
+#include res/doubledot.html

-The display of incoming messages simply takes the messages from the server and puts them in an observable list.
+The display of incoming messages takes the messages from the server and puts them in an observable list.

 We transform each element of the observable list to add formatting, and then pass the whole thing to an `UnorderedList`.
-Since the contents of the list are observable, the UI will automatically update when new messages arrive:
+Since the contents of the list are observable, the UI will automatically update when new messages are added to the array:

     var messages = ObservableArray();
     var renderMessage = {user, message} -> `<strong>${user}:</strong> ${message}`;